Voluntary Self-Exclusion Program

 Treatment for Problem Gambling

-Due to the growing concerns surrounding the coronavirus (COVID-19), many self-help meetings are being cancelled and/or suspended.
-View the suspended meeting list HERE.
+Due to the growing concerns surrounding the coronavirus (COVID-19), many Self-Help Meetings are being cancelled and/or suspended.
 We will continue to monitor and update meeting information as it becomes available.

 The MA Council maintains a list of Private Practice Clinicians who have earned their Massachusetts Problem Gambling Specialist (MA PGS) Certificate and can identify and care for people whose lives are affected by a gambling disorder.
 Most of our PRIVATE PRACTICE CLINICIANS are still seeing clients via video platforms or over the phone.
 Please call or email the clinician directly to find out how to best connect with them.